dagraham/etm-dgraham/README.md

 - Display:
     - Naive dates are displayed without conversion and without a starting time.
     - Naive datetimes are displayed without conversion.
     - Aware datetimes are converted to the current local timezone.
 E.g., in the US/Eastern timezone, `fri 2p` would display as starting at 2pm on Jan 5 if the computer is still in the Eastern timezone but would display as starting at 11am if the computer had been moved to the Pacific timezone.
-Similarly, `fri 2p, US/Pacific` would display as starting at 5pm if the computer were in the Eastern timezone.
+Similarly, `@s fri 2p @z US/Pacific` would display as starting at 5pm if the computer were in the Eastern timezone.
+    - When *editing* an item with an aware datetime, the datetime is displayed in the timezone specified in `@z`.
     - Datetimes are rounded to the nearest minute for display.
 - **New**
 	- *Simple repetition* is supported using a combination of `@s` and `@+` entries.
 E.g.,